April 21, 2016

-Enrolling in the MS in Criminal Justice with a concentration in Advanced Counterterrorism through SNHU can prepare you for a variety of positions in criminal justice.
-The courses in this emphasis will prepare you to evaluate the ever-evolving threat posed to the country by acts of terror and those who perpetrate them, and will equip you to respond appropriately.
+Enrolling in an MS in Criminal Justice with a concentration in Advanced Counterterrorism can prepare you for a variety of positions in criminal justice.
+The courses can prepare you to evaluate the ever-evolving threat posed to the country by acts of terror and those who perpetrate them, and equip you to respond appropriately.

-No matter whether you're in local law enforcement or aiming for a job with a federal agency, the SNHU online concentration in counterterrorism and homeland security will give you the information and training that you need to assess and respond to threats of terror.
-The degree will prepare you to conduct the thorough threat analysis, make the appropriate decisions and guide the correct actions that can help to save lives, dampen hysteria and ensure public safety.
+No matter whether you're in local law enforcement or aiming for a job with a federal agency, an online concentration in counterterrorism and homeland security can give you the information and training that you need to assess and respond to threats of terror.
+The degree can prepare you to conduct the thorough threat analysis, make the appropriate decisions and guide the correct actions that can help to save lives, dampen hysteria and ensure public safety.

 If you want a career in a supervisory or administrative role, you need to have a firm grasp on the behind-the-scenes workings of criminal justice, including the important realm of public policy.
-In the SNHU MS in Criminal Justice with a concentration in Public Safety Administration degree program, you'll learn how policy is implemented at local, state and federal levels, and be prepared to face the administrative challenges that criminal justice organizations must tackle on a daily basis.
+An MS in Criminal Justice with a concentration in Public Safety Administration degree can teach you how policy is implemented at local, state and federal levels, and be prepared to face the administrative challenges that criminal justice organizations must tackle on a daily basis.

-Whichever program you choose to pursue, the SNHU criminal justice master's degree prepares you to take the next step in your career.
-Whether you're interested in the general program or one of the two concentrations, what to do with a criminal justice degree is ultimately up to you.
+Whichever program you choose to pursue, a criminal justice master's degree prepares you to take the next step in your career.
+Whether you're interested in the general program a concentration, what to do with a criminal justice degree is ultimately up to you.
 You can use the degree to climb the ladder at your current workplace, or leverage it to explore a new and exciting career.